TSRS-Megabyte/megabyte-website/src/content/resources/competitions-opportunities-olympiads-hackathons-open.md

 If you're looking to apply your knowledge of tech and programming to gain awards and recognition, the best way to do so is through competitive events.

 Aside from participating competitions through school, there are also a number of events organised every year by large organisations.
 These are typically extremely competitive, but carry significant prizes and prestige.
-They're also be a great opportunity for you to learn through working on a real project, and to connect with teammates from all over the world!
+They're also a great opportunity for you to learn through working on a real project, and to connect with teammates from all over the world!

 ## Hackathons and programming events